rajajisai/Machine-Learning-Algorithms/README.md

 - -The Fisher Linear Discriminant Analysis method searches the data set given for directions having the largest inverse sum of variance and then projects the data into it thereby obtaining a lower dimensional form of the data set.
 - -We assume that the projected points follow a normal distribution.
 We obtain the distributions for either class.
 Our threshold becomes the intersection of these two distributions which helps us to classify.
 - -For 1D discriminant it is the intersection point of the reduced clusters, we classify the test point either greater and lesser than this threshold and for 3D w is the normal to the plane dividing the positive and negative examples.
+- - The yellow plane shown in the first image of the notebook is the discriminant.

 -Linear Perceptron